kurty51114/Assignment1_2420/README.md

 Congratulations!
 You have successfully created an ssh key pair.
 Two files will be created, one file with the name you selected and one with a file extension *.pub*.
 The contents of these files contains the private and public keys, respectively.
 You will be using these keys later on in configurating connection to your droplet.

 ---
-## Downloading and Authenticating Doctl to set up Arch Linux Remote Server
+## Downloading Doctl to set up Arch Linux Remote Server

 Doctl is the official DigitalOcean command line interface (CLI).
 Doctl is the tool we will be using to interact with the DigitalOcean API and set up our remote server (doctl Command Line Interface, 2024).
 To download Doctl: